Moduland/Orangetool/paper/paper.md

 # Summary

-Orangetool is a python library that consist of some general and useful scripts , developed for single-board computers like raspberry pi , orange pi and ... these scripts provides simple and fast way to control system in programming.
+Orangetool is a python library that consist of some  useful controller-measurement functions , developed for single-board computers like raspberry pi , orange pi and ... these scripts provides simple and fast way to control system in programming.

 Website : www.orangetool.ir